 The Period Pain Relief Roll On can be applied on affected areas like the lower abdomen, lower back and legs.
 It is quickly absorbed by the skin and moves deeper into the muscles, providing a soothing action followed by a heating sensation, which relieves the cramps.
 The product costs ten rupees for a day’s use and remains effective up to eight hours after application.

 Archit and Harry spent seven months experimenting on different natural oil-based solutions and came up with this formulation containing eucalyptus oil, Satva Pudina, wintergreen oil, rosemary oil and lavender oil.
 The product has been clinically tested on women from different age groups and has been found effective in relieving the pain without any side effects.
-It is approved by the Food and Drug Administration (FDA) and is marked as an ayurvedic proprietary medicine.

 Dr Rita Bakshi, chairperson of international fertility centre, Green Park, New Delhi and a mentor to these researchers, shared that this new product is effective for quick relief and easing out mood swings faced by women during their menstruation cycle.
 She, however, suggested that one should seek medical help when the pain is severe and persistent.